softworkz/embyuserwiki/Library-Setup.md

 **Note**: On some networks the visual browser may fail to display network devices.
 If this occurs you can still complete the dialog by typing in the path manually and clicking OK.

 ![](images/server/librarysetup4.png)

+## Path Substitution

+Path substitutions are used for mapping a path on the server to a path that clients are able to access.
+By allowing clients direct access to media on the server they may be able to play them directly over the network and avoid using server resources to stream and transcode them.

+Path substitutions are configured in the **Path Substitution** tab of the library setup area.